umanitoba-cssa/constitution/Constitution.md

 ## Article 2b: Executive Officers and Duties

-### Co-Presidents
+### President(s)

-The Co-presidents is a transitional role approved by the 2022-2023 council for the 2023-2024 CSSA general elections and elected as a single voting member on council.
+If there is more then 1 president, they exist as a single voting member on council.

 1. Act as a signing authority for CSSA.
 2. Be the contact person for UMSU.